 1. Interfacing Research and Impact Systems (IRIS)

-Lead institution: Exeter University
+Lead institution: University of Exeter

 Project Lead: Sarah Ward

-Project partners/ collaborators: Plymouth University; Manchester Beacon; The Silvanus Trust; Severn Trent Water
+Project partners/ collaborators: Plymouth University; Manchester Beacon; The Silvanus Trust; Severn Trent Water.

 The project aimed to identify existing impact indicators, potential new ones and develop these indicators into a formal toolset; exploring the possibility of integrating these within a technology interface.